imranarshad/vibe_coding_template/README.md

-# 🎯 Vibe Coding Template
+# 🧠 Vibe Coding OS

-## What is Vibe Coding?
+## What is the Vibe Coding OS?

-Vibe Coding is a systematic approach to software development designed specifically for working with LLMs (Large Language Models).
-It addresses the key challenge of LLMs: limited context windows and lack of persistent memory between sessions.
+The Vibe Coding OS (Operating System) is a systematic and self-evolving framework for software development with Large Language Models (LLMs).
+It transforms the development process from a series of disconnected prompts into an intelligent, stateful workflow.

+It's designed to solve the biggest challenges of working with LLMs: their limited context windows and lack of persistent memory.
+It does this by creating a resilient, documentation-driven system where the LLM's "thinking" is captured, organized, and reused.

+## Core Principles: THINK → ACT → LEARN → EVOLVE

+This entire OS is built around a simple, powerful feedback loop:

+1.  **THINK**: Understand requirements, context, and architecture *before* writing code.
+2.  **ACT**: Execute tasks with clear guidance from established standards and patterns.
+3.  **LEARN**: Capture every decision, failure, and success as structured knowledge.
+4.  **EVOLVE**: Use that captured knowledge to make the system itself smarter for the next interaction.

 ## 🚀 Quick Start

-1. **Copy this template folder** to your new project directory
-2. **Open the project in Cursor** (or your preferred LLM-powered editor)
-3. **Let the LLM read `.cursorrules`** first
-4. **Start the discovery process** by having the LLM read `task_on_hand.md`
-5. **Answer the questions** posed by the LLM
-6. **Watch the documentation evolve** as your project takes shape

-## 📁 Template Contents

-### `.cursorrules`

-The algorithm that tells the LLM how to use all other documents:

-- Step-by-step instructions for reading documents
-- Rules for updating each document type
-- The discovery and development workflow
-- Critical rules to prevent context loss

-### `task_on_hand.md`

-The main working document for discovery and progress:

-- Current task and status
-- Open questions to ask
-- Progress tracking with checkboxes
-- Immediate next steps

-### `project_context.md`

-Empty template for business/product information:

-- Project overview and vision
-- Users and stakeholders
-- Business requirements
-- External dependencies

-### `technical_details.md`

-Empty template for technical decisions:

-- Technology stack choices
-- Architecture decisions
-- Security approach
-- Development setup

-### `development_log.md`

-Empty template for append-only progress log:

-- Timestamped entries
-- Decisions and rationale
-- Changes and their impact
-- Never modified, only appended

-## 🔄 The Process

-### 1. Discovery Phase

-The LLM will ask you questions about:

-- Project goals and objectives
-- Technical requirements
-- Constraints and preferences
-- Success criteria

-### 2. Documentation Evolution

-As you answer questions:

-- `task_on_hand.md` gets updated with specifics
-- `project_context.md` is created with permanent info
-- Technical decisions are documented

-### 3. Development Phase

-Once understanding is complete:

-- Clear implementation plan emerges
-- Progress is tracked with checkboxes
-- Each session builds on previous work
+1.  **Copy this project structure** to your new repository.
+2.  **Open the project in Cursor.** The OS will activate automatically.
+3.  **Start the discovery process by editing `vibe_docs/task_on_hand.md`**.
+4.  **Converse with the LLM.** It will read the `task_on_hand.md` and our core rules to begin asking clarifying questions.
+5.  **Watch the documentation and the system evolve** as your project takes shape.

+## 📁 System Architecture

+The OS consists of two main components that work together: the Brain and the Memory.

+### 🧠 `.cursor/rules/` (The Brain)

+This is the intelligent engine of the OS.
+It's a set of modular rules that tell the LLM *how* to think and act based on the current context.

+-   **`core.mdc`**: The kernel of the OS.
+It's **always active** and contains the core principles, auto-creation protocols, and the conflict resolution hierarchy.
+-   **`design.mdc`**: A specialist for architectural thinking.
+Invoked manually with **`@design`**.
+-   **`implement.mdc`**: A specialist for code quality.
+Activates **automatically** when you edit source code files.
+-   **`debug.mdc`**: A specialist for troubleshooting.
+Invoked manually with **`@debug`**.

+### 📚 `vibe_docs/` (The Memory)

+This is the persistent knowledge base of the project.
+It's where the "thinking" from the Brain gets stored.

+-   **`task_on_hand.md`**: The main working document for the current session's goals and progress.
+-   **`development_log.md`**: An append-only log of all decisions and actions.
+-   **`project_context.md`** & **`technical_details.md`**: Store the long-term strategic and technical knowledge of the project.
+-   **Auto-Created Documents**: Files like `troubleshooting_runbook.md` and `coding_standards.md` are created **on-demand** by the OS the first time they are needed.

+## 🔄 How It Works: The Process in Action

+### 1. The Core Loop (Always-On)

+The `core.mdc` rule is always running.
+It ensures that every session starts with a clear understanding of the current task and that the "THINK BEFORE CODE" philosophy is always enforced.

+### 2. On-Demand Documentation (Auto-Creation)

+You don't need to create every file upfront.
+The OS is smart.
+When a rule needs to document a failure, it checks for `troubleshooting_runbook.md`.
+If it doesn't exist, the **`Auto-Creation Protocol`** from the core rule creates it with the correct template.

+### 3. Invoking Specialists (Manual & Automatic)

+When you need to shift context, you invoke a specialist:

+-   **Making a big decision?** Start your prompt with `@design` to load the architectural thinking module.
+-   **Hitting a tough bug?** Start your prompt with `@debug` to load the systematic troubleshooting module.
+-   **Writing code?** The `implement` module activates automatically, ensuring you adhere to project standards.

+### 4. Conflict Resolution

+If multiple rules ever give conflicting advice, the **`Rule Conflict Resolution`** hierarchy in `core.mdc` ensures a predictable outcome.
+The highest priority is always **Human Override**, guaranteeing you are in control.

 ## 💡 Key Benefits

-1. **No Context Loss** - Everything is documented
+1.  **No Context Loss**: All critical information is persisted in `vibe_docs`.
-2. **Seamless Handoffs** - Any LLM can continue the work
-3. **Clear Progress** - Always know what's been done
+2.  **Self-Healing & Resilient**: The system can create missing documents and handle rule conflicts gracefully.
+3.  **Intelligent Automation**: The system automates documentation, enforces standards, and guides the development process.
-4. **Systematic Approach** - No important details missed
+4.  **Systematic Approach**: Ensures no important details are missed during any phase of development.
-5. **Self-Improving** - Documentation evolves with understanding

-## 🎯 Best Practices

-1. **Always start by reading `.cursorrules`**
-2. **Update documentation immediately** after decisions
-3. **Use checkboxes** for progress tracking
-4. **Ask questions** when uncertain
-5. **Document rationale** for decisions

-## 🚫 Common Mistakes

-1. **Jumping into coding** before understanding requirements
-2. **Not updating documentation** as you go
-3. **Assuming the LLM remembers** previous sessions
-4. **Skipping the question phase**
-5. **Not using checkboxes** for progress
+5.  **Self-Improving**: The entire system—rules and documentation—evolves and gets smarter with every interaction.

 ## 📝 Example Usage

 ```
-You: "I want to build a task management app"
+You: "Okay, I'm ready to figure out the database schema."

+LLM: "Understood.
+What are your thoughts on the schema?"

+You: "@design I need to decide between a relational (SQL) or NoSQL database for this project.
+Can you help me weigh the pros and cons based on our project context?"

-LLM: *Reads .cursorrules and task_on_hand.md*
+LLM: *Reads the design.mdc rule and your project_context.md file*
-"I see you want to build a task management app.
-Let me ask some clarifying questions:

-1. What is the main problem this task management app aims to solve?
-2. Who are the primary users (individuals, teams, enterprises)?
-3. What makes this different from existing solutions?
-..."

-You: *Answers questions*

-LLM: *Updates task_on_hand.md with your answers and asks follow-up questions*
+"Of course.
+Let's analyze this from an architectural perspective.
+Given that our project requires [requirement from project_context], here are the key considerations..."
 ```

 ## 🔧 Customization